vegaprotocol/documentation/docs/concepts/vega-protocol.md

 # Vega Protocol
+ ## Transaction messages
+ (to include protobufs of CORE txs (i.e. ones that actually appear in TM blocks))
 ## Governance
 Governance allows the Vega network to arrive at on-chain decisions, where tokenholders can create proposals that other tokenholders can vote to approve or reject.